 You can send email messages to more than one recipient at a time using the views available on the Leads, Contacts, and Deals pages (see Sending bulk email messages).

-You can make visible the email messages that you send to and receive from your leads and contacts and share them with other members of your team.
+You can make the email messages that you send and receive from your leads and contacts visible, and share them with other members of your team.
 You can do this as a one-off (for a specific lead or contact) or you can choose to allow all your email conversations to be visible to other Sell users.
 You can define visibility settings separately for leads, contacts, and deals (see Sharing email conversations with your team).

-If you use the Reach add-on with Sell, you can automate how and when sales reps contact leads.
+If you use the Reach with Sell, you can automate how and when sales reps contact leads.
 By setting up email and task sequences, you are creating a series of actions that are designed to engage your prospects at specified intervals (see Setting up email and task sequences in Sell and Sending an email and task sequence to leads in Sell).